Bullying and Harrassment policy

 4.2 Formal approach

-4.2.1 Where a role holder feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally with the Chairman of the Council or Chairman of the Executive sub-committee.
+4.2.1 Where a role holder feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally with the Chairman of the Council or Chairman of the Personnel committee.

 4.2.2 It may be appropriate for the complaint to be put in writing after the initial discussion, as this will enable formal procedures to be invoked.
 For employees, this will invoke the Council’s Grievance procedures.